EriksenJ/ra_guide/README.md

 - Set up git on your computer and a GitHub account as described under `Version Control`.
 - Ask your supervisor to add you to the relevant projects on GitHub and Zotero.
 - Get to know R
-  - Read Hans Henrik Sievertsen's [Introduction to R](https://github.com/hhsievertsen/Advanced_R/) and solve the associated exercises.
+  - *Getting started*: Read Hans Henrik Sievertsen's [Introduction to R](https://github.com/hhsievertsen/Advanced_R/) and solve the associated exercises.
-  - Read through Atrebas' [introduction to using the `data.table` package](https://atrebas.github.io/post/2020-06-17-datatable-introduction/) and try out the commands in your own R script.
+  - *`data.table`*: Read through Atrebas' [introduction to using the `data.table` package](https://atrebas.github.io/post/2020-06-17-datatable-introduction/) and try out the commands in your own R script.
     - The document describes basics like viewing data, subsetting, creating new variables, and using the `.SD` capability.
-  - Go through the `r_introduction.qmd` quarto document that you can find on this Github page.
+  - *`exercises`*: Go through the `r_introduction.qmd` quarto document that you can find on this Github page.
+  - *duckdb for large parquet files*: Go through Grant McDermott's [introduction to using `duckdb`](https://grantmcdermott.com/duckdb-polars/duckdb-sql.html), a lightweight database system, to work with large parquet files without having to load them into r.
+    - `duckdb + dplyr` verbs is often substantially faster than loading data into R and using `dplyr` or `data.table` for (1) doing simple data wrangling, and (2) doing straightforward descriptive statistics such as counts, summary statistics, etc.

 After you have finished these steps, we will assign tasks to you via the Github project(s).